 Setting Up Your WordPress Blog: 11 Things To Do After Installing WordPress

-This is our Phase 3 on "how to start a blog".
+This is our Phase 3 on "how to start a blog" series.
 In our previous phase, I discussed 4 important decisions you need to make when starting a successful blog.

 In this phase, we are going to talk about things you need to do while setting up your new blog the perfect way.
 This will cover everything starting from your very first interaction with WordPress to better search engine indexing setting of your blog posts.

-You must be thinking I am guiding you from one article to another but believe me explaining the whole topic on how to start a blog in one place will not get you everything you should know about it.
+You must be thinking I am guiding you from one article to another but believe me explaining the whole topic on how to start a blog in one place will not get you everything you should know about.

 I assume you want to know everything from start to end about setting up a professional blog.
 So let's get started with phase 3.